jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 I create a normal Dart map with all the data I want to pass.
 Next, I create a CustomEvent using Dart's CustomEvent constructor.
-I serialize the detail to JSON using JSON.stringify.
+I serialize the detail to JSON using json.stringify.
 Finally, I call window.dispatch(event) to dispatch the CustomEvent.

 Demo: Listening for a CustomEvent object in Dart